 We are fortunate to have a Special Needs Support Centre, which caters for up to seven children who have Special Educational Needs including physical disability.
 This is funded through additional funding by Surrey County Council.

 It is our policy that children from the Centre follow their education within a mainstream classroom and have additional support.
 The children are equal members of the class – and will be challenged and expected to follow the Golden Rules as any other child.
-All of the children follow the Foundation Stage or National Curriculum and our class teachers and SENCO will identify any additional support needed, so that we can provide an inclusive environment.
+All of the children follow the Foundation Stage or National Curriculum and our class teachers and Inclusion Lead will identify any additional support needed, so that we can provide an inclusive environment.
 Our inclusive philosophy ensures children are able to work together with others who have different strengths and needs to their own, and we see this as a great foundation for later life.
 It enriches the school life of all our children and gives them a more rounded view of their world.